-There is one more clue that could give us more light into van Gogh’s self-portraits.
-One of the van Gogh’s artistic idols was Rembrandt van Rijn, who created one hundred self-portraits.
+There is one more clue that could give us more light into Van Gogh’s self-portraits.
+One of the Van Gogh’s artistic idols was Rembrandt van Rijn, who created around 100 self-portraits.
 Van Gogh admired him a lot, calling Rembrandt the “magician of magicians.”
-Maybe Rembrandt’s path was one that van Gogh wanted to follow.
+Maybe Rembrandt’s path was one that Van Gogh wanted to follow.

 10. Self-Portrait, 1889

 Art historians are divided as to whether this painting or Self-portrait without beard is Van Gogh’s final self-portrait.
 Vincent is wearing a suit and not the pea jacket he usually worked in.
 The features of his face are hard and emaciated, his green-rimmed eyes seem intransigent and anxious.
 The dissolving colors and turbulent patterns signal a feeling of strain and pressure, symbolising the artist’s state of mind, which wasn’t good at that time.

 According to his letters, Van Gogh worked on a second self-portrait around the same time.
 Although its background is animated with swirling brushstrokes, the more muted color scheme lends the image a calmer aspect.
 The artist believed, however, that the painting seen here captured his “true character.”

 Vincent van Gogh died of a self-inflicted gunshot wound in July 1890.
 He had actively pursued his art for only five years.

 Four Van Gogh portraits created by other artists

 If you haven’t had enough of Vincent’s face, we have something extra for you.
 We have four portraits of Vincent van Gogh created by others.
 It is so interesting to look at these familiar facial features through the eyes of other, famous artists.
 Here they are!

 11* John Peter Russel, 1886